cnavotka/ruta40/README.md

 * As a site visitor, I want to use map to find exciting national parks in Argentina and based on the provided information decide what places to visit and I want to get information how to get to the national parks.
 * Having the location and one general picture can help me to decide if I am interested in certain spot and is useful for making travel itineraries.

+### Colours

 The colour palette mimicks the Road Traffic signals in Argentina (three stripes in blue, white and black).
 Based on that, I tried to keep the colour usage and design in a minimalistic way, to avoid distractions for the user.
 Thinking about the website as the Road signal, something basic but clear to get the information required in a fast way.

 Here there is an example:

 ![Ruta 40 road signal](https://github.com/cnavotka/ruta40/blob/master/assets/images/ruta.png)

+### Scope
+* Create a fully responsive single page mobile first website.
+* Use of APIs to show relevant information to the user.
+* Interactive features that allow the user to engage and find needed information.
+* An easy-to-use contact form that sends emails to the owner using EmailJS.

 The user would be able to find general and specific information about different areas crossed by Ruta 40.
 The nature of the road means that the users are mostly people looking for adventures and lots of outdoors recreational activities.